SEAFARER’S DEATH AT SEA – FINANCIAL ASSISTANCE POLICY

 2. ELIGIBILITY CRITERIA FOR GRANTING ASSISTANCE – WHO MAY APPLY?

-The dependants of a seafarer of any nationality who was domiciled in Australia at the time of their death and who loses their life while serving under the Articles of Agreement of an Australian-registered ship may apply.
+The dependants of a seafarer of any nationality who was domiciled in Australia at the time of their death and who lose their life while serving on an Australian-registered ship may apply.

 "An Australian-registered ship" includes ocean-going fishing vessels but specifically excludes ferries or other craft operating principally within waters administered by a local port or harbour authority and also vessels operating on inland waterways.